LibreQoE/LibreQoS/README.md

 * Generally speaking any new CPU above $200 can probably handle shaping over 2Gbps https://www.cpubenchmark.net/high_end_cpus.html
 ## Donate
+LibreQoS is based on fq_codel - an open source project led by Dave Taht, and contrinuted to by dozens of others.
+Without Dave's work, there would be no LibreQoS, Preseem, or Sensei.
+Please contribute to Dave's patreon here: https://www.patreon.com/dtaht

-To support 1000 subscribers using proprietary implementations of fq_codel would cost the average small ISP $6000 per year.
-LibreQoS is developed by a fledgling ISP that hopes to help fellow ISPs grow.
-We are asking you to donate any reasonable amount you feel is within your means.
-For example if this application helps you traffic shape 500 subscribers, please consider donating $0.2/sub/month ($100/month).
-That's 60% less than any proprietary solution, and you get direct access to source code to tinker with LibreQoS and its HTB+fq_codel shaper to optimize your network's performance.
-Supporting us allows us to continue improving and scaling up LibreQoS.
+To support 1000 subscribers using proprietary wrappers for fq_codel would cost the average small ISP $6000 per year.
+If this application helps your network, please consider donating to Dave's patreon or LibreQoS.
+Donating just $0.2/sub/month ($100/month for 500 subs) comes out to be 60% less than any proprietary solution, and you get direct access to source code to tinker with LibreQoS and its HTB+fq_codel shaper to optimize your network's performance.

 [![Donate with Liberapay](docs/donate1.png?raw=true)](https://liberapay.com/libreqos/donate)
 [![Donate with PayPal](docs/donate2.png?raw=true)](https://www.paypal.com/donate?hosted_button_id=EFAFBW9E66MB8)